DI Frequently Asked Questions (FAQ)

-It is preferable to use composition rather then inheritance as it serves the purpose of code reuse-ability without having the need to worry about the trickle down effect of change.
-Thus it provides more loosely coupling where we do not have to worry about changing some code causing some other dependent code requiring change.
-A typical example is the situation identified as constructor hell.
+It is preferable to use composition instead of inheritance because it serves to reuse code without having to worry about the consequences of changes.
+Thus, it provides a looser coupling where we don't have to worry that changing some code will cause the need to change other dependent code.
+A typical example is a situation referred to as constructor hell.

 Can Nette DI Container be used outside of Nette?

 Absolutely.
 The Nette DI Container is part of Nette, but is designed as a standalone library that can be used independently of other parts of the framework.
 Just install it using Composer, create a configuration file defining your services, and then use a few lines of PHP code to create the DI container.
 And you can immediately start taking advantage of Dependency Injection in your projects.

 The Nette DI Container chapter describes what a specific use case looks like, including the code.

 NEON is a simple and easily readable configuration language developed within Nette for setting up applications, services, and their dependencies.
 Compared to JSON or YAML, it offers much more intuitive and flexible options for this purpose.
 In NEON, you can naturally describe bindings that would not be possible to write in Symfony & YAML either at all or only through a complex description.